Alabama EBT Deposit Schedule for 2025

 EBT System Maintenance or Outages

-The EBT processing system itself can sometimes cause delays.
-Scheduled statewide upgrades, security patches, or unexpected technical glitches can temporarily stop benefit files from being transmitted.
-Deposits are paused until the platform is back online.
+Technical problems can also interfere with the regular EBT deposit dates.
+Statewide system upgrades, security patches, or unexpected glitches can temporarily stop benefit files from being transmitted.
+Payments are paused until the processing platform is back online.

 Do EBT Benefits Expire or Roll Over?